ntwigs/berrserk/README.md

 )
 ```

-Async rejection with messages and destruct:
+Async rejection with messages and destructure:

 ```ts
 const getGitHubUsers = () => fetch('...')